oauth-wg/oauth-v2-1/oauth-2.1.md

 "client_id":
 :    REQUIRED, if the client is not authenticating with the
-     authorization server as described in Section 3.2.1.
+     authorization server as described in {{token-endpoint-client-authentication}}.

 "code_verifier":
 :    REQUIRED.
 Code verifier